aminalaee/mongox/docs/queriying_documents.md

 await Movie.query(Movie.genre.name == "Action").get()
 ```

-This will be equivalent to following filter:
+This will be equivalent to the following filter:

 ```json
 {"genre.name": "Action"}